PatrickD321/kickstarter-analysis/README.md

 # Kickstarting with Excel
-## Overvie of Project
+## Overview of Project
-conducting data analysis on Kickstarter to undercover trends
+This reort conducting data analysis on Kickstarter to undercover trends